 Buy-to-let mortgage UAE 2026: rental yields, LTV rules and which banks lend

-- Investment property LTV is capped at 65% for expats and 70% for UAE nationals on properties under AED 5M, dropping to 60% above AED 5M.
+- Investment property LTV is capped at 60% for expats and 65% for UAE nationals, at any property value.

-- Gross rental yields run 6 to 8% in mid-market Dubai communities, against mortgage rates in the 3.70 to 4.25% range.
+- Gross rental yields run 6 to 8% in mid-market Dubai communities, against mortgage pricing that starts at 3.75% Islamic and 3.89% conventional.

 - The 50% DBR cap still applies, and any mortgage on your primary residence counts against your capacity first.